mfgu/cxfit/README.md

 2. prepare cascade model:
 python bs.py 16 1 4 12 0 #for H-like S
-python bs.py 16 2 4 12 1 #for He-like S, split singlet and triplet states
+python bs.py 16 2 4 12 2 #for He-like S, split singlet and triplet states with CI

 3. run the fit
 for the LLNL XRS data of S + He CX. it needs the transmission corrected flux data file